-Even if you’re familiar with Microsoft Word, you might be surprised the number and variety of keyboard shortcuts you can use to speed up your work, and just generally make things more convenient.
+Even if you’re familiar with Microsoft Word, you might be surprised by the number and variety of keyboard shortcuts you can use to speed up your work, and just generally make things more convenient.

 Now, does anyone expect you to memorize all these keyboard combos?
 Of course not!
 Everyone’s needs are different, so some will be more useful to you than others.
 And even if you just pick up a few new tricks, it’s worth it.
 We’ve also tried to keep the list clean and simple, so go ahead and print it that helps!